Cancel car insurance or adjust your policy?

 Keep in mind that stopping payments may not result in your policy being canceled.
 You'll likely need to contact your insurer directly for that.

-Jeanne Salvatore of the Insurance Information Institute recommends talking with your insurance provider to determine whether and when you're owed a refund if you should cancel the policy before the policy it expires.
+Talk with your insurance provider to determine whether and when you're owed a refund if you should cancel the policy before it expires.

 Storing a classic car

 If you aren't going to be driving your classic car, you may be tempted to cancel the policy.
-Even though the car isn't on the road, it could still be exposed to dangers, however, such as theft, falling objects or hail.
-Salvatore says you should strongly consider keeping comprehensive coverage to help protect your baby against unexpected mishaps.
+Even though the car isn't on the road, it could still be exposed to dangers, however, such as theft, falling objects or hail so you may need classic car insurance to help protect it.

 Your teen is heading to college